smith/kibana-config/README.md

 ## deploy.sh

-The deploy.sh script uploads the objects using Kibana's APIs.
+The deploy.sh script uploads the objects using Kibana's saved object import API.

 Run `./deploy.sh` with these environment variables set: